 Let's start with life.
 For millennia, people have recognized that life is special and unique compared to inanimate objects.
 Biology, the study of life, has entranced many minds throughout history; however, it wasn't until the 16th and 17th centuries that biology's popularity exploded from the development of the scientific method, the invention of the microscope, and the discovery of cells.

-The cell is the designated smallest unit of life because, in general, a cell meets 7 main criteria: organized structure, metabolism, growth, response to stimuli, homeostasis, reproductive capability, and evidence of adaptation through evolution.
+In the world today, life is identified by the presence of 7 characteristics: organized structure, metabolism, growth, response to stimuli, homeostasis, reproductive capability, and evidence of adaptation through evolution.
+The cell is the designated smallest unit of life because, in general, a cell exhibits life's 7 characteristics.
 Cells are living things that compose all living things on our planet—bacteria, plants, animals, and people.
 You, as a person, are composed of trillions of these individual lives, and by working together harmoniously, these lives within you each perform specific functions to support your life.
 According to biology, you are alive, and each cell working to keep you alive is alive.

 At the smallest level, it is important to note that life doesn’t actually begin; it continues.
 Cells can merge together, and cells can divide themselves.
 But neither of those two events is a clear beginning or end of a particular cell's life.
 When cells merge or divide, it would be a stretch to say that a “completely new cell” exists.
 This is why scientists agree that, in general, life is a continuum.